 Breakthroughs In Computer Science:

-A computer science student has developed a computerized learning system that can detect emotional sentiments expressed in a text message or email based on recognizing repeated word patterns.
+System to Detect Emotions in Texts: It’s too easy to mistake humor for sarcasm in a text.
+So a computer science student has developed a computerized learning system that can detect emotional sentiments expressed in a text message or email based on recognizing repeated word patterns.